TIBCOSoftware/snappydata/docs/jobs.md

 ## Building Snappy applications using Spark API

 SnappyData bundles Spark and supports all the Spark APIs.
-You can create Object based RDDs and run transformations or use the rich higher level APIs.
-Working with the SnappyData Tables themselves builds on top of Spark SQL.
-So, we recommend getting to know the [concepts in SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html#overview) (and hence some core Spark concepts).
+You can create Object based RDDs and run transformations or use the higher level APIs(like Spark ML).
+All SnappyData managed tables are also accessible as DataFrame and the API extends Spark classes like SQLContext and DataFrames.
+So, we recommend getting to know the [concepts in SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html#overview) and the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes).

-You primarily interact with SnappyData tables using SQL (a richer, more compliant SQL) or the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes).
 And, you can store and manage arbitrary RDDs (or even Spark DataSets) through implicit or explicit transformation to a DataFrame.
+While, the complete SQL support is still evolving, the supported SQL is much richer than SparkSQL.
+The extension SQL supported by the SnappyStore can be referenced [here](rowAndColumnTables.md).

 In Spark SQL, all tables are temporary and cannot be shared across different applications.
-While you can manage such temporary tables, SnappyData tables are automatically registered to a built-in catalog and persisted using the SnappyStore to disk (i.e. the tables will be there when the cluster recovers).
+While you can manage such temporary tables, SnappyData tables are automatically registered to a built-in persistent catalog.
 This is similar to how Spark SQL uses the Hive catalog to natively work with Hive clusters.
+Data in tables is primarily managed in-memory with one or more consistent copies across machines or racks, but, can also be reliably managed on disk.

 ### SnappyContext
 A SnappyContext is the main entry point for SnappyData extensions to Spark.
 A SnappyContext extends Spark's [SQLContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.SQLContext) to work with Row and Column tables.
 Any DataFrame can be managed as SnappyData tables and any table can be accessed as a DataFrame.
 This is similar to [HiveContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.hive.HiveContext) - integrates the SQLContext functionality with the Snappy store.

-When running in the __embedded__ mode (i.e. Spark executor collocated with Snappy data store), Applications typically submit Jobs to the [Snappy-JobServer](https://github.com/SnappyDataInc/spark-jobserver) and do not explicitly create a SnappyContext.
-A single shared context managed by SnappyData makes it possible to re-use Executors across client connections or applications.

-##### A simple example that uses SnappyContext to create table and query data
+##### Using SnappyContext to create table and query data
-Create a SnappyContext from SparkContext
+Here is an example to create a SnappyContext from SparkContext.
 ```
   val conf = new org.apache.spark.SparkConf()
                .setAppName("ExampleTest")